FAQs

 Students apply for IGSS before their registration for junior or senior year.
 IGSS staff select students based on advisor recommendation, the student's application, and sometimes a personal interview.

 While all teachers at New Trier serve as facilitators of student learning, IGSS teachers have the opportunity to spend much more time with their students.
-We spend three periods on blue and anchor days with our students, and the IGSS senior teachers have the opportunity to work with the juniors for an entire year before they are IGSS seniors.
+We spend three periods on green and anchor days with our students, and the IGSS senior teachers have the opportunity to work with the juniors for an entire year before they are IGSS seniors.
 Built into our program are many opportunities for one-on-one mentorship, bonding, and individual feedback.

 Many local schools offer similar interdisciplinary programs, and New Trier representatives have studied and visited nationally-recognized small schools.
 We are one of the few to offer this small school experience within the structure of an established large school.